kungchinglin/erdos_bootcamp_2021/04_webapp/page_model.md

+I'm currently editing this.
+Let Dyas if you want to make edit as well.

 # Modeling

 Our case is a binary classification: we predict popular posts, defined as the posts with top 5% percentile of scores.